Klotz95/jcfg-injection/README.md

 </ul>
 <td>This class represents the file structure of the document saved to the specified configuration
 storage.
-It holding the configurationDocuments inside a Map where the documentName is represented by the key and the content is jolding as a JsonNode.
+It holding the configurationDocuments inside a Map where the documentName is represented by the key and the content holds as a JsonNode.
 The file is also containing the global parameters which are accesable in the whole project</td>
 </tr>
 <tr>